st01tkh/puppet-opset/modules/tkh-gitcrypt/README.md

 #### Table of Contents

-1. Creates batch file and makes gitcrypt availably along with Git for Windows
+1. Creates batch file and makes gitcrypt available along with Git for Windows

 ## Overview